omar-Abouyoussef/stat-jokes/README.md

 25. A 1% decrease in Bitcoin price decrease Elon Musk's popularity index by 2% holding other factors constant.

-26. "I'll send you bi-modal data" ~ A Statistician ultimate Halloween prank
+26. "I'll send you bi-modal data" ~ A Statistician's ultimate Halloween prank

 27. A statistician was clueless......
 He had 99% confidence level